rslakra/Business/business-service/README.md

 ---

 ```
 /
 ├── src                         # The src folder
 ├── buildMaven.sh               # The Maven Build Script
 ├── pom.xml                     # A Project Object Model or POM is XML file that contains information about the
 project and configuration details used by Maven to build the project.
 ├── runMaven.sh                 # The Maven Build Script
+├── README.md
+├── <module>                        # The module service
-    └── README.md
+└── /
 ```

 ## Tables